ArcherDs/You-Dont-Know-JS/scope & closures/ch3.md

 The `i = 3` assignment inside of `bar(..)` overwrites, unexpectedly, the `i` that was declared in `foo(..)` at the for-loop.
 In this case, it will result in an infinite loop, because `i` is set to a fixed value of `3` and that will forever remain `< 10`.

+>#379 Actually, i is not really a "fixed value" of 3.. it's set to 3 each loop, and then the i++ updates it to 4 before the next iteration sets it back to 4.
+Clear up the misleading wording in that paragraph.

 The assignment inside `bar(..)` needs to declare a local variable to use, regardless of what identifier name is chosen. `var i = 3;` would fix the problem (and would create the previously mentioned "shadowed variable" declaration for `i`).
 An *additional*, not alternate, option is to pick another identifier name entirely, such as `var j = 3;`.
 But your software design may naturally call for the same identifier name, so utilizing scope to "hide" your inner declaration is your best/only option in that case.

 #### Global "Namespaces"